SusanSouthall/Race-to-the-toilet/README.md

 ## Support and Contact

-Please send comments and questions to Mike Chu at mcihkue@gmail.com.
+Please send comments and questions to Susan Southall at sue@proteanaegis.com.

 ## Technologies Used